Phone numbers

 • Become easily overwhelmed and emotional

-• Feel as though your life is out of control or chaotic
+• Feel as though their life is out of control or chaotic

 • Frequently miss deadlines or be late

-• Feel as though you can never meet your full potential
+• Feel as though they can never meet your full potential

 • Appear to be shy or introverted in social gatherings